usnistgov/O-RAN-Testbed-Automation/RAN_Intelligent_Controllers/Near-Real-Time-RIC/README.md

   - More information can be found in the documentation [[4]][kpimon-go-docs] and code [[5]][kpimon-go-code].
 - **5G Cell Anomaly Detection xApp (ad-cell)**:
   - Install with `./additional_scripts/install_xapp_5g_cell_anomaly_detection.sh`.
+  - As a prerequisite, the database must contain a sufficient amount of measurements.
   - More information can be found in the documentation [[7]][ad-cell-docs] and code [[8]][ad-cell-code].
 - **Anomaly Detection xApp (ad)**:
   - Install with `./additional_scripts/install_xapp_anomaly_detection.sh`.
   - Patched to support InfluxDB version 2._X_ instead of InfluxDB 1._X_.
+  - As a prerequisite, the database must contain a sufficient amount of measurements.
   - More information can be found in the documentation [[9]][ad-docs] and code [[10]][ad-code].
 - **Quality of Experience Predictor xApp (qp)**:
   - Install with `./additional_scripts/install_xapp_qoe_predictor.sh`.
   - Patched to support InfluxDB version 2._X_ instead of InfluxDB 1._X_.
+  - As a prerequisite, the database must contain a sufficient amount of measurements.
   - More information can be found in the documentation [[11]][qp-docs] and code [[12]][qp-code].
 - **RIC Control xApp (rc)**:
   - Install with `./additional_scripts/install_xapp_ric_control.sh`.